Prato: Museo dell’Opera del Duomo

 Remaining side of the Romanesque cloister.

 From the rooms below the transept we walk to the twelfth-century cloister next to the cathedral.
 Unfortunately only one side of the cloister has been preserved.
 What we see is nevertheless splendid, a superb combination of columns, arches and other elements made of green marble from Prato (marmo verde di Prato or serpentino) and pietra alberese.
 Pietra alberese is a type of stone that is usually white, but may turn brown after a while due to a natural process.
 We certainly noticed a few brown spots here in the cloister, and on the exterior of the cathedral as well.
-At the beginning of the thirteenth century a floor was added to the cloister, but it collapsed at the end of the fourteenth or beginning of the fifteenth century.
-The extra floor we see today was built in 1428.
+At the beginning of the thirteenth century a storey was added to the cloister, but it collapsed at the end of the fourteenth or beginning of the fifteenth century.
+The extra storey we see today was built in 1428.

 We now leave the open air and enter the episcopal palace.
 The palace has an exhibition that has been set up in chronological order, although it should be noted that that order has been reversed.
 We start in the Sala del Seicento with art from the seventeenth century and beyond, and end our tour of the museum in the Sala del Due-Trecento, where we may admire the oldest objects in the collection, from the thirteenth and fourteenth centuries.
 The Sala del Cinquecento not only has paintings from the sixteenth century, but also the restrooms.
 When I had entered the room, I suddenly and completely unintentionally ended up in an argument with an Italian man.
 The man came walking in and appeared to be looking for something.
 I pointed towards the door of the restrooms and said ‘I bagni?’ (‘the toilets?’).
 Now you should know that this all took place in August of 2020 during the COVID-19 pandemic.
 We all had to wear face masks and sanitize our hands.
 The masks made communication slightly more difficult and apparently the man had not heard ‘I bagni’, but ‘I mani’ (the hands).
 He thought I had ordered him to sanitize his hands and became quite angry, as he told me he had already done that upon entering the museum.
 I tried to explain that he had misunderstood me, but he was not interested in my explanation and angrily continued his tour of the museum.